 For the past several years, we have depended on our relationship with Hankey Capital for working capital to fund our operations, which has been raised in the form of both debt and equity capital.
 Hankey Capital, directly and indirectly, controls approximately 70% of our issued and outstanding shares of common stock.
-In connection with the October 2021 Primary Offering, Hankey Capital converted the outstanding convertible notes (\$12,767,894 in principal amount and \$2,054,041 of accrued interest) into 5,928,774 shares of our common stock and call collateral shares were cancelled.
-Representatives of Hankey Capital also currently serve as directors of the Company.
-No assurance can be given that any future financing will be available or, if available, that it will be on terms that are satisfactory to the Company.
-Even if the Company is able to obtain additional financing, it may contain undue restrictions on our operations, in the case of debt financing, or cause substantial dilution for our stockholders, in the case of equity financing.
+However, no assurance can be given that any future financing from Hankey Capital will be available or, if available, that it will be on terms that are satisfactory to the Company.
+In the absence of financing from other sources, the inability to obtain additional financing from Hankey Capital will result in the scaling back or discontinuance of our product development programs or operations entirely.

-As of December 31, 2021 and 2020, we had cash of \$6,675,365 and \$-0-, respectively.
+As of December 31, 2021, we had cash of \$6,675,365 and as of June 30, 2022, we had cash of \$5,454,522.